jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Classification

 A very important part of deep learning is classification.
-We have mentioned face detection and object recognition before.
+We mention face detection and object recognition before.
 These are classification problems asking the question: what is this?
-For example, for Android Pieter to safely walk in a street, he needs to learn what is a traffic light, and is the pedestrian facing him or not.
+For example, for Android Pieter to safely walk in a street, he needs to learn what is a traffic light, is the pedestrian faceing him or not.
 Classification applies to non-visual problems also.
-We classify whether an email is a spam or does it approve/disapprove a loan etc…
+We classify whether an email is a spam, or approve/disapprove a loan etc...

 <div class="imgcap">
 <img src="/assets/dl/street2.jpg" style="border:none;width:40%">
 </div>

 Like solving regression problem using DL, we use a deep network to compute a value.
 In classification, we call this **a score**.
 We apply a classifier to convert the score to a probability value.
-To train the network, the training dataset provides the answers to the classification (like classifying an image as a school bus/truck/airplane) which we call **true label**.
+To train the network, the training dataset provides the answers to the classification (like classify an image as a school bus/truck/airplane) which we call **true label**.

 #### Logistic function (sigmoid function)

-A score computed by a network takes on any value.
-A classifier squashes it to a probability value between 0 and 1.
-For a “yes” or “no” type of prediction (the email is/is not a spam, the drug test is positive/negative), we apply a **logistic function** (also called a sigmoid function) to the score value.
+A score compute by a network takes on any value.
+A classifier squashes it to a probabilty value between 0 and 1.
+For a "yes" or "no" type of prediction (the email is/is not a spamm, the drug test is positive/negative), we apply a **logistic function** (also called a sigmoid function) to the score value.
 If the output probability is lower than 0.5, we predict "no", otherwise we predict "yes".

 $$
 p = \sigma(score) = \frac{1}{1 + e^{-score}}